Football Far North Coast

-Football Far North Coast (FFNC) is the governing body controlling Association Football on the Far North Coast of New South Wales, Australia.
-The name of the organization was changed in late 2005 from Soccer Far North Coast in line with the national governing body which changed from Soccer Australia to Football Federation Australia.
+Football Far North Coast (FFNC) is the governing body controlling association football on the Far North Coast of New South Wales, Australia.
+The name of the organisation was changed in late 2005 from Soccer Far North Coast in line with the national governing body which changed from Soccer Australia to Football Federation Australia.

 FFNC is governed by Northern New South Wales Football, which is one of two organisations governing state level association football (soccer) in New South Wales (the other being Football New South Wales).
-There are nine senior men's leagues, from the Premier League to the League Seven and six senior women's leagues - Women's Premier League to League Five.
-The top league controlled by Football Far North Coast is the Premier League, of which 8 teams currently compete.
-The team who finishes last in the Premier are relegated to the Men's Championship League.
+There are nine senior men's leagues, from the Premier League to League Seven and six senior women's leagues – Women's Premier League to League Five.
+The top league controlled by Football Far North Coast is the Premier League, of which 10 teams currently compete.
+The team who finishes last in the Premier League is usually relegated to the men's Championship League.

+All participating clubs in Football Far North Coast - 2024

+In 2024, there are currently 25 clubs registered through Football Far North Coast.
+These clubs, and the highest league they participate in, are located below.

 Men's Premier League/First Division history

-2021 — The COVID-19 Season Take 2
+2021 — The COVID-19 season take 2

 Like 2020 the 2021 season was impacted by COVID-19 with the number of fixtures reduced and finals cancelled.

 In April South Lismore won their first ANZAC Day Cup, defeating Byron Bay 3-1 in the final.
-It was an emotional win for South Lismore as Cameron Hyde their much-loved former coach had passed away in the week leading up to the game.
+It was an emotional win for South Lismore as Cameron Hyde their much-loved former coach had died in the week leading up to the game.
 Goalscorers for South Lismore were Murray Towner (2) and Bodhi Estreich with Diego Vazquez slotting home a late penalty for Byron Bay.
 Harrison Armstrong (South Lismore) was named player of the match.

 Also in April Byron Bay won the Callan McMillan Memorial Shield, defeating Lennox Head 2-0 in the final.
 Ali Dean (Byron Bay) was named player of the match.

-In August the Men's premiership was postponed due to COVID-19, and in September following advice from the NSW government that community sport wouldn't be able to recommence it was announced that the season had concluded.
+In August the men's premiership was postponed due to COVID-19, and in September following advice from the NSW government that community sport wouldn't be able to recommence it was announced that the season had concluded.
 Given the circumstances it was a miracle that 16 of the 18-game season was played, although the finals were cancelled meaning there were no grand final winners.

 It was a triumphant return to coaching for Brian Bugden, former Richmond Rovers coach and player who led the rejuvenated club from last in a COVID-shortened 2020 season to their 10th Premier League premiership.
 Bugden was named Premier League coach of the year.